by Jen | Apr 2, 2024 | 6-11, Acts 1, DISO studies

 Same action = I went to the store.

-These exercises are a little harder, but I know you can do this—I can’t want to share what I discover next week!
+These exercises are a little harder, but I know you can do this—give it a try and check back with me next week.
+I’m looking forward to it.
+I hope you are, too.

 GO TO WEEK 5 >